 The purpose built centre provides placement for secondary aged hearing impaired students of East Devon.
-It is equipped to support the children both educationally and audiologically, and staffed by qualified Teachers of the Deaf and Teaching Assistants.
+It is equipped to support the children both educationally and audiologically.
 The centre links with a range of outside agencies including: Devon's support and advisory teams; primary and secondary schools with HSCs in East Devon; audiology departments and cochlear implant centres.
-In line with Clyst Vale's Learning Support Department, the Hearing Support Centre works towards inclusion within the full life of the College wherever possible and this is supported with a developing range of communication methods and language support.
+In line with Clyst Vale's Learning Support Department, the Hearing Support Centre works towards inclusion within the full life of the College wherever possible and this is supported by a developing range of communication methods and language support.
+The centre supports students throughout the College including Post 16 (sixth form).